BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique pewter.

 After swabbing, gently rub your items dry with a soft cloth.

 If you prefer to polish your antique pewter and remove unwanted tarnish, a delicate touch is essential.

-Oxidation, or rust on antique pewter can vary significantly according to the composition of the alloy.
+Rust on antique pewter can vary significantly according to the composition of the alloy.

-If your object is valuable or precious, consult a pewter specialist for advice on oxidation restoration and repair.
+If your object is valuable or precious, consult a pewter specialist for advice on restoration and repair.